xmtp/xmtp-dot-org/docs/tutorials/custom-ct.md

 </TabItem></Tabs>

-### Sending a Transaction Hash
+#### Send a transaction hash

 With your custom content type registered, you can now utilize it to send hashes.
-This code snippet shows how to use the TransactionHash content type to send a transaction.
+This code snippet shows how to use the `TransactionHash` content type to send a transaction.

 <Tabs groupId="sdk-langs">
 <TabItem value="js" label="JavaScript"  attributes={{className: "js_tab"}}>